squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 LOCAL_IP_DIRECT       No special logging for local networks.
 }}}

+=== store.log ===
+This file covers the objects currently kept on disk or removed ones.
+As a kind of transaction log (or journal) it is usually used for debugging purposes.
+A definitive statement, whether an object resides on your disks is only possible after analyzing the ''complete'' log file.
+The release (deletion) of an object may be logged at a later time than the swap out (save to disk).

+The ''store.log'' file may be of interest to log file analysis which looks into the objects on your disks and the time they spend there, or how many times a hot object was accessed.
+The latter may be covered by another log file, too.
+With knowledge of the ''cache_dir'' configuration option, this log file allows for a URL to filename mapping without recursing your cache disks.
+However, the Squid developers recommend to treat ''store.log'' primarily as a debug file, and so should you, unless you know what you are doing.

+The print format for a store log entry (one line) consists of thirteen space-separated columns, compare with the ''storeLog()'' function in file ''src/store_log.c'':

+{{{
+9ld.%03d %-7s %02d %08X %s %4d %9ld %9ld %9ld %s %ld/%ld %s %s
+}}}
+ 1. '''time''' The timestamp when the line was logged in UTC with a millisecond fraction.
+ 1. '''action''' The action the object was sumitted to, compare with ''src/store_log.c'':
+   * '''CREATE''' Seems to be unused.
+   * '''RELEASE''' The object was removed from the cache (see also '''file number''' below).
+   * '''SWAPOUT''' The object was saved to disk.
+   * '''SWAPIN''' The object existed on disk and was read into memory.
+ 1. '''dir number''' The cache_dir number this object was stored into, starting at 0 for your first cache_dir line.
+ 1. '''file number''' The file number for the object storage file.
+Please note that the path to this file is calculated according to your ''cache_dir'' configuration.
+A file number of ''FFFFFFFF'' indicates "memory only" objects.
+Any action code for such a file number refers to an object which existed only in memory, not on disk.
+For instance, if a ''RELEASE'' code was logged with file number ''FFFFFFFF'', the object existed only in memory, and was released from memory.
+ 1. '''hash''' The hash value used to index the object in the cache.
+Squid currently uses MD5 for the hash value.
+ 1. '''status''' The HTTP reply status code.
+ 1. '''datehdr''' The value of the HTTP ''Date'' reply header.
+ 1. '''lastmod''' The value of the HTTP ''Last-Modified'' reply header.
+ 1. '''expires''' The value of the HTTP "Expires: " reply header.
+ 1. '''type''' The HTTP ''Content-Type'' major value, or "unknown" if it cannot be determined.
+ 1. '''sizes''' This column consists of two slash separated fields:
+   * The advertised content length from the HTTP ''Content-Length'' reply header.
+   * The size actually read.
+     If the advertised (or expected) length is missing, it will be set to zero.
+If the advertised length is not zero, but not equal to the real length, the object will be released from the cache.
+ 1. '''method''' The request method for the object, e.g. ''GET''.
+ 1. '''key''' The key to the object, usually the URL.
+    The '''datehdr''', '''lastmod''', and '''expires''' values are all expressed in UTC seconds.
+The actual values are parsed from the HTTP reply headers.
+An unparsable header is represented by a value of -1, and a missing header is represented by a value of -2.

 === swap.state ===

 This file has a rather unfortunate history which has led to it often being called the ''swap log''.
 It is in fact a '''journal of the cache index''' with a record of every cache object written to disk.
 It is read when Squid starts up to "reload" the cache quickly.